-When you invoke QuickMenu, you can dismiss it by tapping off, continuing to paint, or selecting one of the QuickMenu options.
+When you invoke QuickMenu, you can dismiss it by tapping off, continuing to paint, or selecting a QuickMenu option.

-If you invoke QuickMenu by touching the canvas, leave your finger or Apple Pencil pressed down, and drag to instantly select a QuickMenu option.
-Once you grow familiar with the location of each item in your radial QuickMenu, you can perform this movement so quickly it becomes a simple flick in the right direction to trigger the option you need.
+If you invoke QuickMenu by touching the canvas, leave your finger or Apple Pencil pressed down.
+Drag to instantly select a QuickMenu option.
+Once familiar with the location of each item in your radial QuickMenu, you can perform this movement quickly.
+This becomes so quick a simple flick in the right direction will trigger the option you need.

 Learn more about QuickMenu.